tajiknomi/Browsers_MasterKey_Extractor/README.md

 This module is writted in C++; when run on the target machine, It which extract the "Master key" which is used to encrypt the browsers data.

 ## Decrypt data
 A python module to decrypt the encrypted data using master key.
+(TO BE UPLOADED SOON)

 ## How to build